SysKitTeam/docs-insights/how-to/manage-alerts.md

 ## Performance Counters

 Here you can __manage the thresholds__ and the notification settings of every performance counter.
 They are divided into six categories or templates: General, IIS/ASP.NET, SQL, Disk, .NET and Search.
 - __Raise alert__ for this counter - enable this if you wish to receive an alert when the counter reaches warning or critical threshold.
+Also, if any counter is either in critical or warning state, the entire server on __Performance tab__ will bi marked accordingly.
 - __Thresholds__ - most of the counters have a predefined value.
 However, these values are not "one size fits all" so you can change them to suit your needs.
     - Enabling the Threshold checkboxes means that you will be alerted (Alerts tab in the application) when a given counter reaches its critical or warning limit.